 What are Quick Answers?

-"Validate an idea" is one of six types of Quick Answers.
+"Validate an idea" is one of seven types of Quick Answers.
 Each Quick Answer provides a unique insight or answers a question you have.

 For "Validate an idea,” the focus is on learning how customers react to an idea for a product or service.
 Think of this as a concept test, something you do before creating a full prototype.
 We ask customers a series of questions about your concept, and they also say if they think it is valuable.